wuzhiping/webspoon/README.md

 It is strongly recommended to use webSpoon with a Repository (can be Pentaho Repository, Kettle Database Repository, or Kettle File Repository), otherwise opening/saving files does not function as you would expect.
 The steps to connect to a Repository is described [here](https://help.pentaho.com/Documentation/6.1/0J0/0C0/015) and [here](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/040).

-A progress bar will appear when clicking a OK button after selecting a connection, typing username and password.
-Please remember to move the progress bar, otherwise it will not close.

 One can also automatically login to a repository by setting environment variables.
 The details are described [here](http://wiki.pentaho.com/display/EAI/.01+Introduction+to+Spoon#.01IntroductiontoSpoon-Repository).